 By Roy Burner - Minister of the Gospel

 Exposing of sin has become more prominent in recent days.
-There is a saying that "Old sins cast long shadows" which is bearing fruit in the hour in which we are living as the destructive nature of sinful living comes to the forefront.
+There is a saying that "Old sins cast long shadows" which is bearing fruit in the hour in which we are living as the destructive nature of sinful living is far-reaching!

-It is not only in the political realm but many other realms as well; as a housecleaning is taking place.
-These are not recent escapades but that which was hidden in one's past and has now come to light to bringing discredit and shame on many.
+It is not only in the political realm, but many other realms as well, with a need for a housecleaning to take place.
+These are not recent escapades; but that which was hidden in one's past, and now being boldly proclaimed.

 Prior to going into the Promised land, the Israelites were instructed by Moses: If you will go armed before the Lord to war, and will go all of you armed over Jordan before the Lord, until he has driven out his enemies from before him, and the land be subdued: then afterward you shall return, and be blameless before the Lord.
 But if you will not do so, you have sinned against the Lord: and be sure your sin will find you out (Numbers 32:20-23).